MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-batch-ingestion.md

     ---

-1. Add a in-memory string with the data to ingest.
+1. Add an in-memory string with the data to ingest.

     ### [C\#](#tab/csharp)